Charles Camilleri: Early life

-Camilleri was born in Ħamrun and, as a teenager, composed many works based on folk music and legends of his native Malta.
+Camilleri was born in Ħamrun on 7 September 1931 to musical parents Carmel Camilleri and Josephine Quinton.
+He received initial piano tuition and grounding in the rudiments of music from his father, and also played the accordion.
+As a teenager, he composed many works based on folk music and legends of his native Malta.
+He studied under Joseph Abela Scolaro, Paul Nani and Carmelo Pace.
+In 1959, he studied under John Weinzweig at the University of Toronto for four years.
+Whilst in Toronto, he had contact with Stravinsky around the time of April 1962.

 Career

 Camilleri moved from his early influences by Maltese folk music to a musical form "in which nothing is fixed and his compositions evolve from themselves with a sense of fluency and inevitability".
 He composed over 100 works for orchestra, chamber ensemble, voice and solo instruments.
-Camilleri's work has been performed throughout the world and his research of folk music and improvisation, the influences of the sounds of Africa and Asia, together with the academic study of European music, helped him create a "universal" style.
+During the 1970s he gained international attention.
+Camilleri's work has since been performed throughout the world and his research of folk music and improvisation, the influences of the sounds of Africa and Asia, together with the academic study of European music, helped him create a "universal" style.
+Camilleri himself identified four key influences in his world music:

-Camilleri is recognized in Malta as one of the major composers of his generation.
+According to the Historical Dictionary of Malta, Camilleri is the most internationally recognized of major Maltese composers.
 His works include Malta Suite, Maltese Dances, A Maltese Overture - Din l-Art Helwa, operas in Maltese, a ballet based on the Knights of Malta and the oratorio Pawlu ta' Malta.
 His piano piece Cantilena, is currently part of the Grade 5 Trinity Guildhall piano syllabus.
 The Missa Mundi for solo organ was described by its first publisher as "the organ's Rite of Spring".
 Noospheres (1977) was premiered at Canada House in London on 12 May 1979 by Kyla Greenbaum (Crowcroft) and subsequently recorded by her.

+In 1989 Camilleri directed the Mediterranean Music conference at the University of Malta.
+As a folklorist he worked with Ġużè Cassar Pullicino on the book Maltese Oral Poetry and Folk Music (1998).
+He lived in Naxxar at the Villa L’Għana.